 Our operations have consumed substantial amounts of cash.
 We expect to continue to spend substantial amounts to advance the development of our product candidates and to commercialize Xtampza and any product candidates for which we may receive regulatory approval.
-We believe that our existing cash and cash equivalents and expected revenue contributions from Xtampza will be sufficient to fund our operations into 2019, including the commercialization of Xtampza, and the continuation of our development of our product candidates.
-However, we may require additional capital for the further development and commercialization of our product candidates and may also need to raise additional funds sooner in order to continue development of our product candidates.
+We believe that our existing cash and cash equivalents and expected revenue contributions from Xtampza, as well as proceeds from our ATM offering through October 2017, will be sufficient to fund our operations into mid-2019, including the commercialization of Xtampza, and the continuation of our development of our product candidates.
+However, we may require additional capital for the further commercialization of Xtampza and our product candidates and may also need to raise additional funds sooner in order to continue development of our product candidates.